AustinWise/DcpuSharp/README.md

 DCPU Sharp
 ----------
 [DcpuSharp] is an implementation of the [DCPU-16] processor in C#.
 It is first intended to provide a programatic way for simulating DCPU-16 programs.
-These is a EXE project called DcpuTest that runs the sample program.
+There is a EXE project called DcpuTest that runs the sample program.
 Here is how you run the CPU:

             ushort[] memory = new ushort[] { /*...*/ };